PraddyumnaR/Bioinfo/README.md

 ### 1. Differential Gene Expression Analysis

-The `DGE_analysis.R` script performs Differential Gene Expression (DGE) analysis using RNA-Seq data.
+The `DGE_Analysis.Rmd` script performs Differential Gene Expression (DGE) analysis using RNA-Seq data.
 It utilizes R packages such as DESeq2 or edgeR for statistical analysis and identifies genes that are significantly differentially expressed between experimental conditions.

 #### Requirements